RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 1. You can can get rid of all JayData files you've added and apply your new knowledge about the `$select` parameter to enhance the original WinJS code manually.
 You will see the same performance benefits that we got here.

-   Just so that you know, there's nothing wrong about that, really.
+   Just so that you know, there's nothing wrong about this approach, really.
 2. But maybe you want to stay a little with JayData and see how it pays off.

 For those of you, who are on the fence line, it might be good to know that JayData supports a couple of other formats